From today, Monday 11 January 2021, a new fast testing centre opens in Chelmsford for those who DO NOT have symptoms of Covid-19.

 You can also email: email@example.com and a member of staff will contact you to arrange an appointment.

-Anyone WITH symptoms should book a test via the NHS Test and Trace App, or here.
+Anyone WITH symptoms should book a test via the NHS Test and Trace App, or book a PCR test here.

 This additional centre has been established in response to the current infection rate in the district of Chelmsford now reaching 1032.0 per 100,000 (according to the latest available data, released on 7 January 2020).